 For more information about the SWP, you can visit the Department of Education, Skills and Employment’s SWP website.

-If you want to find out whether you are eligible to recruit workers through the PLS, first complete our online prospective employer questionnaire, or download a copy of the questionnaire, complete it and send it to email@example.com.
+If you want to express your interest in joining the PLS as an approved employer, you can complete our online expression of interest form, or download a copy of the form, complete it and send it to (email@example.com).